 The importance of emotional expression in music communication and its powerful impact on the listener has been recognized throughout history.
 It is a popular conception, sometimes true, that the composer express his present feelings in his composition.
 It is more likely that he uses various structural factors for coding and transmitting intended expressions, not directly associated to his present feeling.
+There is less agreement on how music expresses such affective content and exactly what emotions are most likely to be expressed.
+The related notion that music induces or produces emotions in listeners also has a venerable history but its validity is still under debate.
 Moreover the listener usually judge perceived expression of composed music, as realized in performance.
 Thus both the composed structure and the actual performance jointly contribute to expression communication.
 In this section, first the concept of emotion will be discussed; then we will briefly review the main topics on emotion and musical structure, followed by a discussion of emotion communication in music performance.

-3.10.2 Approaches to conceptualizing emotion in psychology
+7.8.2 Approaches to conceptualizing emotion in psychology